Naomi Milgrom: Net worth

-In 2018, Milgrom was the eighth-richest woman in Australia, with an estimated net worth of over A$500 million.
-Milgrom's net worth was reported as follows:
+In 2018, according to the UK Financial Times, Milgrom was the eighth-richest woman in Australia, with an estimated net worth of over A$500 million.
+As of May 2025, the Australian Financial Review assessed her net worth as A$1.72 billion in the 2025 Rich List.

-The net worth of Marc Besen and family was assessed separately and, in 2014, was estimated to be 2.29 billion.

 Philanthropy

 Milgrom is an active benefactor and participant in arts projects and events.
 In 2014 she established the Naomi Milgrom Foundation to fund public art, design and architecture projects.
-The same year, the foundation provided the funding for a series of outdoor pavilions (known as MPavilions) to be built in Queen Victoria Gardens, Melbourne, each spring for four years.
-International architects are invited to design and build a pavilion; in 2014 Sean Godsell designed the pavilion; in 2015, Amanda Levete; in 2016 Mumbai's Bijoy Jain; and in 2017 the Dutch architect Rem Koolhaas.
+The same year, the foundation provided the funding for a series of outdoor pavilions (known as MPavilions) to be built in Queen Victoria Gardens, Melbourne.
+Since 2014, the Naomi Milgrom Foundation has invited international architects to design an MPavilion each year.
+Architects have included Sean Godsell (2014), Amanda Levete (2016), Bijoy Jain (2017), Glenn Murcutt (2019) and Tadao Andao (2023).
+Tadao Ando’s MPavilion will remain in Melbourne’s Queen Victoria Gardens until June 2025, after City of Melbourne approved a request from the Naomi Milgrom Foundation to extend the temporary structure.

+MPavilion has received the Australian Institute of Architects Presidents’ Prize (2015), the Melbourne Award (2016), Victorian Architecture Awards (2015), (2016), (2017); National Trust Heritage Awards (2017) and the Good Design Award (2018).
+In 2024, Milgrom received the Australian Institute of Architects’ National President’s Prize for her contributions to architecture through the Pavilion project.

 Milgrom's other philanthropic projects cover entrepreneurship, contemporary art, music, dance, fashion, culture, science, education, women's health and the Jewish community.
+Major cultural projects instigated by the Naomi Milgrom Foundation include the Living Cities Forum, Patricia Piccinini ‘Sky Whales’, 2020-2021; Photo 2021, Photo 2024; and William Kentridge projects I am not me, the Horse is not mine (2018–2019) and That Which We Do Not Remember (2019).
+In 2017, Milgrom announced plans to redevelop parts of Cremorne, Melbourne to create a precinct to support Melbourne’s technology, media and creative industries.

-She has been Chair of the Australian Centre for Contemporary Art, Chair of the Melbourne Fashion Festival, Director of the Magellan Financial Group and a board member of the Florey Institute of Neuroscience and Mental Health.
-She has also held the position of board member of the Melbourne Business School and served as Commissioner for the Australian representation at the 57th International Art Exhibition, Venice Biennale 2017.
+Milgrom has been Chair of the Australian Centre for Contemporary Art, Chair of the Melbourne Fashion Festival, Director of the Magellan Financial Group and a board member of the Florey Institute of Neuroscience and Mental Health.
+She has also held the position of board member of the Melbourne Business School and served as Commissioner for the Australian representation at the 57th International Art Exhibition, Venice Biennale 2017 and Jury Chair of the international design competition for the Powerhouse Precinct in Parramatta.
+Other roles Milgrom has held include Board member, Agenda Victoria; National Councillor, Australian Retailers Association; Advisory Council Member, Centre for Social Impact; Inaugural board member, Family Business Council; Trustee, the Jewish Museum of Australia; Chair, The Katherine Hannay Visual Arts Commission for ANZ Trustees; Trustee, National Gallery of Victoria; and the Premier of Victoria’s Bushfire Reconstruction Industry Champions Committee.
 Milgrom is a member of the Art Basel Global Patrons Council, Tate Museum London's International Council and has been a judge for the World Architecture Awards.